Lindt8/PHITS-Tools/test/README.md

 PHITS inputs and outputs provided within the `phits/sample/` and `phits/recommendation/` directories and their nested subdirectories, totalling approximately 300 test output files to be parsed by this script.
-Also note that the `phits/recommendation/` directory, complete with PHITS outputs, is publicly available for download on the PHITS website at the bottom of [this page under "Recommendation Settings"](https://phits.jaea.go.jp/rireki-manuale.html) ([direct download of ZIP file here](https://phits.jaea.go.jp/lec/recommendation.zip)).
+Also note that the `phits/recommendation/` directory, complete with PHITS output files, is publicly available for download on the PHITS website at the bottom of [this page under "Recommendation Settings"](https://phits.jaea.go.jp/rireki-manuale.html) ([direct download of ZIP file here](https://phits.jaea.go.jp/lec/recommendation.zip)).